tridactyl/tridactyl/doc/troubleshooting.md

 -   `:seturl $URL_OF_THE_WEBSITE noiframe true` and then reload the page.
 This disables the Tridactyl commandline on a specific url. [#639](https://github.com/tridactyl/tridactyl/issues/639)
 -   `:set allowautofocus true` and then reload the page.
 This allows website to use the javascript `focus()` function. [#550](https://github.com/tridactyl/tridactyl/issues/550)
 -   `:set modeindicator false` and then reload the page.
 This disables the mode indicator. [#821](https://github.com/tridactyl/tridactyl/issues/821)
--   `:get csp`.
-If the value returned is "untouched", try `:set csp clobber`.
-If the value is "clobber", try `:set csp untouched`.
-In both cases, please reload the page.
-This disables (or prevents disabling) some security settings of the page. [#109](https://github.com/tridactyl/tridactyl/issues/109)

 # Native Editor/Messenger issues